Assault & Battery Lawyers in Gainesville

 Distinct from the crime of assault, battery is when a person is accused of deliberately and intentionally touches, hits, punches, or otherwise makes unwanted physical contact with an alleged victim.
 It is the job of the prosecution to prove beyond reasonable doubt that contact was made without consent, though no serious injury has to occur.

 At Christopher J. Jones, P.A., our attorney is backed by experience gained through handling thousands of trials.
 We are proud to have established a track record of success due to our commitment to excellence and to client-oriented legal services.
 We are available 24/7 to schedule a free case evaluation!

-To learn more about these charges and if your case falls under the umbrella of battery, call (352) 329-3632.
+To learn more about these charges and if your case falls under the umbrella of battery, contact us online or call (352) 329-3632.
 Gainesville criminal defense lawyer Chris Jones has the knowledge to help you.

 Misdemeanor vs. Felony Battery

 As with most crimes in Florida, the penalties for battery can be charged differently depending on a number of factors.
 These include whether or not you have prior convictions, the extent of injury, and if a deadly weapon was used in the alleged offense.
 Lesser crimes are charged as misdemeanors, while more destructive issues may come with felony penalties if you are convicted.